Sermon Podcast Audio

 I can’t help but wonder what might have happened if my father’s side of the family had received love and been cared for by a Christian family.
 I wonder if my Buddhist father might have been very open and receptive to Christ.

 We can keep on talking about what we as a church should be doing, but talk is cheap.
 We need to actually be doing something, whether it is supporting refugees in different countries or the ones in our backyard.
-One thing some people in our church do, which I love,
+One thing some people in our church do, which I love, is go down to Oakridge to help teach kids from other countries to read English.
+That’s a perfect example of getting involved in the lives of refugees!

 I know this is a hot topic in our country.
 I know it is tempting to not want to pay attention to this crisis, but the issue isn’t going away anytime soon.
 It is something we as a nation have had to deal with since our founding.
 And we as followers of Jesus have a choice to turn our heads as we walk to the other side of the road, or show love, truth, mercy, and compassion for others, the same compassion that Christ showed us.